-Under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, we are required to hold an advisory vote of our shareholders to approve the compensation of our named executive officers, as described in "Compensation Discussion and Analysis" and "Executive Compensation Information" in this proxy statement pursuant to Item 402 of the SEC's Regulation S-K. We currently hold these votes annually.
+Pursuant to SEC rules, we are required to hold an advisory vote of our shareholders to approve the compensation of our named executive officers, as described in "Compensation Discussion and Analysis" and "Executive Compensation Information" in this proxy statement pursuant to Item 402 of the SEC's Regulation S-K. We currently hold these votes annually.
+At the Annual Meeting, we are holding an advisory vote of our shareholders regarding the frequency of future advisory votes to approve executive compensation; see "Item 4: Advisory Vote Related to the Frequency of Future Advisory Votes to Approve Executive Compensation."